openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authorization/unique_serviceaccount_per_pod/README.md

-# Policy Explainer & Testing - ServiceAccount Automount Token Prevention
+# Unique ServiceAccount Per-Pod

-The policy disallows creating serviceAccounts that does not include the following key:value pair in its manifest: `"automountServiceAccountToken": false`
+The policy disallows creating pods/service/deployment/deploymentconfig/replicaset (and every object that includes pod creation in any shape) that does not include a dedicated service account with name equals to the name of the pod itself.

-It is useful (security-wise) so that by default services' pods won't be able to mount the token of the serviceAccount which deployed them if they aren't meant to.
-In case that a serviceAccount token is required it can be excluded.
+It is useful (security-wise) so that developers will get use to generate dedicated serviceAccount per micro-service, so it will be easier to audit its logs and grant elevated permissions to serviceaccounts that really requires it, without effecting multiple services at once.

 The required procedure to deploy the policy: